neha2ingle/path-finder-app-server/README.md

 ### Adding new provider

-- Create new provider function with following signature
+- Create new provider function with following signature:

 ```js
 var g = require('geojson');